 Medicare beneficiaries will pay a fixed premium monthly.
 When you have medical or inpatient services, you pay little or nothing out of pocket with medical or inpatient services.

 USAA Medicare Advantage Plans

-Medicare Advantage plans (Part C) aren’t offered by USAA.
-If you would like to review Medicare Advantage options, fill out our online request form or give us a call.
+USAA doesn’t offer Medicare Advantage plans (Part C).
+If you want to review Medicare Advantage options, fill out our online request form or call us.